JMuckian94/Allstar-Gyms-MS1/README.md

 - I expect the website to assist with the customers journey in joining up
 - I want social media or any other expernal links on the page to open up a new tab in the browser

+### Design Choices

+I went with a design that aims to empower the potential gym user, to invoke strong emotions of confidence and inner strength.
+I want potential customer to view this website as a portal to becoming the best they can be.
+This requires a blend of strong dark colors blended with bright striking ones to add a visual flair.